HBenpitsu/miraibov2/docs/architecture.md

 	- returns subtotal of price within viewport period.
 	- Interval is a duration no less than a day (the finest unit is a day). `interval` is an interval between two succeeding dates.
 		- If the interval is grater than a day, it returns subtotals of a period between the day and the day before duration of interval.

+### 3.1.7. external interaction

+Client need to extract receipt log data out of the app.
+Also, they need to import data from external environment.
+So, following usecases exist:

+- **export**(path to csv file): export receipt log data to csv file.
+- **import**(path to csv file): import receipt log data from csv file.
+- **overwrite**(path to csv file): delete all existing data and import receipt log data from csv file.

+The format of csv file is specified in [[#8.
+External Interaction]].

 ## 3.2.
 Model-core